mpsonntag/snippets/notes/projects/gin_deployment_test/outline.md

 #### new repos

-- create repo using org
+- create repo using org ...
-- add read, write
+- add read user, write user
 - download repo as admin
 - add git and annex data, upload
 - download repo as write